yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 * Q706 - Q710: Amplifies the 63Mhz IF signal as the inductor output is quite weak at this point

 * Video detector section: R702 and C702 form a RC-circuit.
-Together with the CR701 diode, servers to detect the 3.5us pulse pair.
+Together with the CR701 diode, serves to detect the 3.5us pulse pair.
 I'm unsure why they call it "video" though.
 Quoting the manual:

 {{< imgdisplay src="images/dme890-video-detector-description.jpg" width="600" >}}